Yandex Cloud

 • Yandex Tracker: data export and visualization

-• Scheduled scaling of instance groups using the management console, CLI, and API
+• Scheduled instance group scaling with the management console, CLI, and API

 • Sensor reading monitoring and event notifications